fisher-bissett/aoc-2021/README.md

-# aoc-2021
+# Advent of Code 2021

-Advent of Code 2021, testing a variety of coding skills and skillsets.
+An advent calendar for testing a variety of coding skills and puzzles.